cowsay/PuTTY-Color-Schemes/README.md

 ``/file/`` — Themes for PuTTY portable forks (with patched winstore.c, not portableApps).
 >Put the colours config to the beginning of your session's file

-Inspired by russian's [PuTTY Colours](http://putty.org.ru/themes/index.html) collection.
+Inspired by russian's [PuTTY](http://putty.org.ru/themes/index.html) colours collection.